mjj209/product_manager_tooling/README.md

 - Investigate how we can replicate this for other epics

 3. From last quarter, did we actually reduce the amount of time we spent on an epic we believed was low value?

+here I've added a change at the bottom of the file